uwe-app/website/site/docs/tutorials/using-javascript-transpiler.md

 +++
-description = "Use a hook to integrate with a Javascript compiler"
+description = "Use a hook to transpile Javascript"
 +++

 {{import "header"}}

 The frontend ecosystem is diverse and there are a myriad of tools available for compiling to Javascript or CSS so we provide *hooks* that let you choose which tools you want to use.

 This tutorial walks through an example integration with the [esbuild][] transpiler however this technique can be used to run any frontend tool.
+You should have already [[docs/installation/quick-install|installed the platform tools]].

 If you want to dive straight in to the source code see the [integrations][] repository for various working examples using the technique described here.